 Image capture can be initiated either manually by a partition scope user, or by a policy configured in a partition scope diagnostic system module.
 Only the content specific to the partition is included in the generated diagnostic image.

-WebLogic Server supports the ability to monitor resource consumption management (RCM) metrics within a partition scope.
+WebLogic Server supports the ability to monitor RCM metrics within a partition scope.

 WLDF provides integration with the Java Flight Recorder which enables WebLogic Server events to be included in the JFR flight recording.
 The JFR flight recording, which includes events from the JVM and from any other event producer, such as WebLogic Server and Oracle Dynamic Monitoring System (DMS), can include